-This is part 3 of a blog series on how we’re using our own platform to fuel success.
-This is a post by Kat Breeggemann, a Customer Success Manager at SalesLoft.
-You can read the first article in the series, “How SalesLoft Uses SalesLoft to Drive Customer Success,” here.
-You can read the second article in the series, “The New User Cadence: Help Your Customers Help Themselves,” here.
+This is the third post in a blog series on how we’re using our own platform to fuel success.
+This post is by Kat Breeggemann, a Customer Success Manager at SalesLoft.
+You can check out the other articles in this series here:

 Speaking of journeys, I’ve had an unorthodox yet amazing one at SalesLoft.

 I started with a 6-month internship in the Customer Success organization.
 My team gave me far more responsibility than interns at most companies get, which was a complete blessing.
 In fact, this internship blew all previous ones out of the water.
 I got to talk with and meet customers, plus facilitate programs and projects.

 The work I did at SalesLoft genuinely made an impact on the business, and that’s a testament to the culture here.

 During my internship, I got to test and optimize what I’m about to discuss — the Journey Cadence.
 We’re nearly ready to release a new, improved 2.0.
 But before we go there, let’s start at the beginning.

 Every CSM at SalesLoft has three main goals: adoption, expansion, and retention.
 We’re a team of 30 individuals who work to approach Customer Success in innovative ways.